DsChauhan08/DsChauhan08/README.md

 - 📫 How to reach me: [Discord](https://discord.gg/AMEbC75Nuf)

-- 😄 Pronouns: He / OH!BOY
+- 😄 Pronouns: Founder

-- ⚡ Fun fact: I am a 12 year kid
+- ⚡ Fun fact: I Started a company at age of 12

 ### Check Out Some Of My Works